Richard Finn (bishop)

 Richard Finn SMA (1912-1989), was an Irish-born priest and a member of the Society of African Missions who served as Bishop for the Roman Catholic Archdiocese of Ibadan in Nigeria.

 Life

 Early life and education

-Finn was born in 1912, Townalough, near Claremorris, County Mayo, Ireland.
+Finn was born in 1912, Tawnylough, in Clanmorris Barony, County Mayo, Ireland.

 He joined the Society of African Missions (SMA Fathers), first at St. Joseph's College in Wilton, Cork, attending lectures in University College Cork, before entering the Society's novitiate and house of philosophy, at Kilcolgan, County Galway in 1936.
 He graduated with a B.A. degree in Education and Philosophy in 1938 at University College Galway.
 From 1936, he studied theology at the Society's seminary at Dromantine House, County Down.

 Later studies and early assignments

 Post-ordination in 1941, at St. Colman's Newry, he continued his studies in Wilton, Cork, completing a H.Dip in Education from University College Cork.
 In 1943, he was sent to Nigeria's Archdiocese of Lagos, serving until 1952, when he returned to Ireland to be rector/principal of the SMA College in Ballinafad from 1952 to 1953.